markusressel/TypedPreferences/README.md

 # TypedPreferences [![API](https://img.shields.io/badge/API-14%2B-brightgreen.svg?style=flat)](https://android-arsenal.com/api?level=14)
 A simple library to make the use of Android's ```SharedPreferences``` easier while keeping it type safe.
-For base types there is only generics to provide type safety.
+For base types this library only uses generics to provide type safety.
-However it is also possible to use more complex types.
+However it is also possible to use more complex classes as types.
 Those will be serialized to json using the **GSON library** ([Link](https://github.com/google/gson)) before saving them to ```SharedPrefrences```.

 This library was designed to be used with a Dependency Injection Framework like **Dagger 2** ([Link](https://github.com/google/dagger)) and **Lombok** ([GitHub](https://github.com/rzwitserloot/lombok), [Examples](https://projectlombok.org/features/all)) for boilerplate code generation in mind.